Alternate Activity 2: What Would Uu Do? Moral Compass Game

 - If the group has six or fewer children, have them do this as a whole-group activity and working on each dilemma together.
 If you have seven or more, decide how you will make two or three teams so that each team includes children who tend to be articulate and engaged.
 If the group is large, make as many teams as you have adults to help them.

-- Print out several copies of Leader Resource, What Would UU Do?
+- Print out several copies of Leader Resource 2, What Would UU Do?
 Dilemma Slips.
-Cut the 15 dilemma slips, which have been designed to pull in all of the ways to get to goodness and justice (virtues) the Moral Tales curriculum presents.
-You may wish to pull out five or six favorites for the game that particularly apply to the concepts your Moral Tales program has covered.
+Cut apart the dilemma slips.
+Dilemmas are designed to pull in all of the ways to get to goodness and justice (virtues) the Moral Tales curriculum presents.
+You may wish to pull out five or six favorites for the game that particularly apply to concepts your Moral Tales program has covered.

 - Prepare an area where the teams can sit on either side (or in three different locations) and the role plays can happen in the middle.